 Still, fixed-income investors are showing plenty of demand for government bonds as yields rise, aided by lingering expectations that policy makers will need to reverse course should economic slowdowns help cool inflation.
 In the US, options markets are still pricing in more than one 25 basis point rate cut next year.“I wouldn’t characterize the current trend as a new secular bond bear market but more of a necessary correction from a period of unsustainably ultra-low yields,” said Steven Oh, global head of credit and fixed income at PineBridge Investments LP.
 “Our expectations are that yields will remain low by long-term historical standards and 2022 is likely to represent the peak in 10-year bond yields in the current cycle

-By Administrator_India Capital Sands The Indian equity benchmarks are set to open on a flat note as indicated by the Nifty futures traded on the Singapore Exchange amid subdued global cues.
-The Nifty futures on Singapore Exchange also known as SGX Nifty futures declined 14 points to 15,840.
-Asian shares were subdued on Wednesday with […]
+By Administrator_India Capital Sands The Indian equity benchmarks are set to open higher as indicated by the Nifty futures traded on the Singapore Exchange.
+The Nifty futures on Singapore Exchange or SGX Nifty futures rose 22 points to 15,695.
+Meanwhile, analysts have warned of a volatile trading session for today ahead of weekly expiry of […]